Corni33/CarND_P2_TrafficSigns/README.md

 All images in the data set have a size of 32x32 pixels.
 These statistics are calculated in the first code cell of the notebook.

-An exploratory visualization of the GTSRB data set is performed in the code cells 2 to 5 of the notebook.
+An exploratory visualization of the data set is performed in the code cells 2 to 5 of the notebook.
 After examining the number of training examples per class, some of the classes with relatively many and some of the classes with relatively few examples are sampled and plotted.

 ### Preprocessing

-The preprocessing steps, which include grayscaling and normalization of the image pixel data, are contained in the code cells 6 to 8 of the IPython notebook.
+The preprocessing steps, which include grayscaling and normalization of the image pixel data, are contained in the code cells 6 to 8 of the notebook.

 During examination of the training data it became apparent, that some classes have a lot less training examples than others.
 While training the network, these rare classes would occur less often, have less influence on the loss function and as a result would probably be predicted with less accuracy after training has finished.